 Step 7: If you are logging into ‘Asana’ for the first time, then you will be asked to choose teams concerned to your organizations.
 This is optional, you can skip and add teams later as well.

 Step 8: That’s it!
-Go to Integrations again and you will be able to notice a green tick indicating that Asana is successfully installed.
+Go to Integrations again and you will be able to notice a green tick indicating that Asana is successfully added.

 Note: If you are using Asana for the first time, then make sure to create a project for yourself.
 It is a pre-requisite in order to push screenshots from your LambdaTest account.